jl6684/vrh/DataMenu.md

 # Data Handling Menu

 ## Overview
-This document provides instructions for importing and deleting vinyl record data in the Django application using management commands.
-Data can be imported from CSV, Google Sheets, or Excel files stored in the `data-for-import` folder, and deleted using the `delete_vinyl_data` command.
+This document provides instructions for importing, deleting, and exporting vinyl record data in the Django application using management commands.
+Data can be imported from CSV, Google Sheets, or Excel files stored in the `data-for-import` folder, deleted using the `delete_vinyl_data` command, and exported to Excel format using the `export_vrh_data` command.

 ## Prerequisites
 - Django project is set up and running